-My Advice: Just play and play a lot.
+My advice: Just play and play a lot.
 Play against bigger, faster, younger, older, slower, more skilled, less experienced, girls, boys, and so on.
-The game is the greatest teacher and coach of all time.
+The game is the greatest teacher and coach of all-time.
 Every game at every level despite winning or losing or the scoreboard has lessons to be learned.
 Skills to be practiced.
 Situations to be experienced and played out.
 Roles to be perfected.
 Systems and concepts to be applied.
 Fun to be had!
 Imagine that?

 Parents are convinced their player needs to play AAA by age 12 or their hockey career is over.
 And most clubs/organizations have no problem reinforcing that unicorn myth.

-In-House programs are dead, nearly dead, or shrinking.
+In-house programs are dead, nearly dead, or shrinking.
 Outdoor ice in cold weather climates is greatly underused.

 As a kid that grew up on outdoor ice, I naively asked about moving teams outdoors and after they laughed at me they said nobody would accept that.
 I understand the dangerous bitter cold from living there and taking California teams there in the subhuman winter months, but when kids can get more practice time/playtime/fun time outdoors over the course of three days than they get in a month at home, maybe there is value in getting uncomfortable and stepping outside the box.

 Winning 6-0 is a waste of time.
 Losing 6-0 is a waste of time.
-So we will drive hours more or fly and spend hundreds or thousands more to make sure we have two goal or less differentials.
+So we will drive hours more or fly and spend hundreds or thousands more to make sure we have two-goal or less differentials.
 Apparently learning and development can only happen and is 100% dependant on close scoreboard numbers.
 Or maybe we are just tying to protect the sensitivities of young kids.
 I don’t know anymore.
 Losing is okay but getting spanked is a punishment worse than death?
-Hmmmmmm.
-At least we don’t have participation trophies in hockey…
+Hmm.
+At least we don’t have participation trophies in hockey.

 My Advice: See # 1 above and just play.
 Stop stressing and worrying about levels, letters, and expensive perfect parity.

 I test players in the spring on speed, strength, agility, and skills like shooting and stickhandling.
-I then show them ways without ever going to the rink they can make drastic improvements over the off season and even in-season.
-Once players reach a certain age and level of proficiency, they are MADE in the off season and most of the time that includes very little rink time.
+I then show them ways without ever going to the rink they can make drastic improvements over the off-season and even in-season.
+Once players reach a certain age and level of proficiency, they are made in the off-season and most of the time that includes very little rink time.